Orange County Bicycle Accident Lawyers

 Even the most experienced cyclists can become injured in bike accidents.
 From dangerous road conditions to careless car drivers and pedestrians, there are many threats to bicycle riders on the California roadways.
 However, the state of California does permit bicyclists to pursue damages if they are seriously injured in an accident with any party.

 At the Law Office of Marshall Silberberg, our experienced Orange County bicycle accident attorneys can help you determine where liability falls after your accident.
 Injuries from bike crashes are costly, painful, and may leave you with long-term physical and psychological damage.
 When that happens, you deserve to seek compensation, and we can help you request maximum recovery for your injuries.

-Have you been injured in a bicycle accident in Irvine?
+Have you been injured in a bicycle accident in OC?
 Give us a call at (949) 565-4281 to discuss your case with our skilled legal team.

 The Risks of Injury in Bicycle Accidents

 According to the Centers for Disease Control (CDC), there are more than 400,000 bicycle-related injuries annually, with even higher numbers for total visits to the ER after riding a bicycle.
 Additionally, the productivity losses and lifetime medical costs resulting from these catastrophic injuries can top $10 billion year over year.
 These numbers serve to underscore how risky it can be to ride a bicycle on the road, even if you obey all the laws and regulations in your jurisdiction.

 Some of the most common injuries riders can sustain after a bike accident include:

 - Hand and arm injuries

 Road Rules for California Bicycle Riders